 The middle ground: where many manufacturers live

-Many manufacturers don’t live at either extreme.
+Many manufacturers do not live at either extreme.
 They live in the messy middle.

-They want customers to place orders online, but they don’t need a consumer-style shopping journey.
+- They want customers to place orders online, but they do not need a consumer-style shopping journey.

 In this middle space, the right solution looks less like portal only or ecommerce only, and more like a hybrid: self-service access to real ERP data, reliable ordering, and enough catalog and UX polish that customers are comfortable transacting on their own.

-That’s where platforms like Corevist tend to sit closer to the self-service side, but with ordering and light catalog experiences that support real digital buying behavior without over-rotating into a heavy marketing stack.
+That is where platforms like Corevist tend to sit: closer to the self-service side, but with ordering and light catalog experiences that support real digital buying behavior without over-rotating into a heavy marketing stack.

-The point isn’t that one specific product is the middle.
-The point is that there is a middle, and for many manufacturers, that’s the most realistic place to design toward.
+The point is not that one specific product is the middle.
+The point is that there is a middle, and for many manufacturers, that is the most realistic place to design toward.

 Ask the right question: how much persuasion?